gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 ##### Chapter-Verse
 Must have a single answer.
-The question must contain a word or phrase that exists more than once in the same chapter.
+The question must contain a word or phrase that exists in more than one verse in the same chapter.
 Context is the single verse.
 The Question Type abbreviation is "CVR"